gtri/upstage/docs/source/user_guide/how_tos/entity_naming.rst

         ...

-Once you are in an environment context you get the actual instances.
+Once you are in an environment context you can get the actual instances.

 .. code-block:: python